 Mauritania Travel Warning

-The Department of State warns U.S. citizens of the risks of traveling to Mauritania, and urges those who travel to Mauritania to exercise extreme caution because of activities by terrorist groups in the region, including al-Qaida in the Islamic Maghreb (AQIM).
+The U.S. Department of State warns U.S. citizens of the risks of traveling to Mauritania, and urges those who travel to Mauritania to exercise extreme caution because of activities by terrorist groups in the region, including al-Qaida in the Islamic Maghreb (AQIM).
 AQIM continues to demonstrate its intent and ability to conduct attacks against foreign nationals, including U.S. citizens.
-This replaces the Travel Warning for Mauritania, issued May 21, 2013, to update information on security incidents and remind travelers of security concerns.
+This replaces the travel warning for Mauritania, issued March 12, 2014, to update information on security incidents and remind travelers of security concerns.

 The United States and the European Union have both declared AQIM a terrorist organization.
 As a result of Western involvement in counterterrorism efforts, AQIM has declared its intention to attack Western targets.
-AQIM attempts at retaliatory attacks against Western targets of opportunity cannot be discounted.
+AQIM attempts at retaliatory attacks against western targets of opportunity cannot be discounted.
 AQIM-affiliated support systems for logistics and recruitment remain present in Mauritania.
-This, coupled with the influx of tens of thousands of Malian refugees into Mauritania, presents additional safety and security concerns.

 As a result of safety and security concerns, some NGOs and private aid organizations withdrew staff and/or temporarily suspended operations in Mauritania.
 The Peace Corps officially closed its program in July 2011.
 Faith-based organizations operating in Mauritania, or individuals perceived to be proselytizing, may be particularly targeted.